mark-alden-mcdougald/xWSL/README.md

      Enter a unique name for your xWSL distro or hit Enter to use default.
-     Keep this name simple, no space or underscore characters [xWSL]: XFCE416 Port number for xRDP traffic or hit Enter to use default [3399]: 13399 Port number for SSHd traffic or hit Enter to use default [3322]: 13322 Set a custom DPI scale, or hit Enter for Windows default [1.5]: 1.25
+     Keep this name simple, no space or underscore characters [xWSL]: XFCE416 Ubuntu version or hit Enter to use default [1604]: 2004 Port number for xRDP traffic or hit Enter to use default [3399]: 13399 Port number for SSHd traffic or hit Enter to use default [3322]: 13322 Set a custom DPI scale, or hit Enter for Windows default [1.5]: 1.25